-- †i.
-A maximum of 68 front-loaded garage attached units shall be allowed within the Moore

-Property portion of Westphalia Center.
+- \\[i.
+A maximum of 68 front-loaded garages shall be allowed within Westphalia Center.
+Their location shall be restricted to areas adjacent to a stream valley or preserved environmental feature, preventing the use of a rear alley to serve the dwellings.] - \i.
+A maximum of 68 front-loaded garage attached units shall be allowed within the Moore Property portion of Westphalia Center.
 Their location shall be restricted to areas adjacent to a stream valley or preserved environmental features, preventing the use of a rear alley to serve the dwellings.
-Within the town center portion of Westphalia Center, front-loaded garages may be approved at the time of detailed site plan review provided that: - (1) The total number of front-loaded garage townhouse units shall not exceed ten percent of the total number of townhouse units allowed in the Westphalia Town Center project, excluding Moore Property.
-No more than 20 percent of the units within any separate DSP. - (2) Front-loaded townhouse units shall only be included on the interior of blocks and front-loaded units are not allowed for units fronting on public streets, except in situations where environmental conditions will not allow the use of rear alleys. - (3) All entry door features on front-loaded units must be located on the ground level.

-No walk-up second level entries are permitted. - (4) Front-loaded townhouse units shall be built no more than approximately ten feet from the front lot line. - (5) All front-loaded garage doors shall include architectural features, such as windows. - (6) No front-loaded garages shall protrude in front of the overall façade of the townhouse unit. - j.
+Within the town center portion of Westphalia Center, front-loaded garages may be approved at the time of detailed site plan review provided that: - +\\ (1) The total number of front-loaded garage townhouse units shall not exceed ten percent of the total number of townhouse units allowed in the Westphalia Town Center project, excluding Moore Property, [.
+No more than 20 percent of the units within any separate DSP] unless modified by the Planning Board at the time of DSP. - (2) Front-loaded townhouse units shall only be included on the interior of blocks and front-loaded units are not allowed for units fronting on public streets, except in situations where environmental conditions will not allow the use of rear alleys. - (3) All entry door features on front-loaded units must be located on the ground level.
+No walk-up second level entries are permitted. - ++\ (4) Front-loaded townhouse units shall be built no more than approximately ten feet from the front lot line, unless modified by the Planning Board at the time of DSP. - (5) All front-loaded garage doors shall include architectural features, such as windows. - (6) No front-loaded garages shall protrude in front of the overall façade of the townhouse unit. - j.
 No drive-through services are permitted within Westphalia Center. - k.
 Update the discussion of noise based on the most up-to-date noise contours (p.
-6). - 1.
-Clarify that surface parking lots will only be permitted within the Core area at final build-out where they are small in size and screened from the street by buildings.
-Interim parking lots in the Core, prior to final build-out, shall be screened by landscaping (pp. 22-23). - m.
-Correct the reference to an informal street pattern in the Core area to refer to the street pattern of the Fringe (p.
-28).
+6).